DDreher/OpenCL-Sandbox/README.md

 # Overview

 This repository contains an OpenCL implementation of both a Prefix Scan and a Cuckoo Hash.
+The implementations are for personal educational purposes only.
+It's not adviced to use them in any production environment.

 # How to build